payu-india/CMS-Chatbot/reference/Collect Payment/_payment_server_to_server/upi-s2s-_payment-v2.md

 ## When to Use UPI Seamless Integration

 Use this integration when:

-- You want to accept UPI payments without redirecting customers away from your platform
+* You want to accept UPI payments without redirecting customers away from your platform
-- Your customers prefer to stay on your application during the payment process
+* Your customers prefer to stay on your application during the payment process
-- You need to integrate UPI payments into mobile apps or web applications seamlessly
+* You need to integrate UPI payments into mobile apps or web applications seamlessly
-- You want to provide a faster checkout experience for UPI users
+* You want to provide a faster checkout experience for UPI users

 ## Environment URLs

 <V2_payment_envrionment />

-## Request Headers

 <V2_payment_header_params />

-## Request Parameters
+## Request parameters

 <HTMLBlock>{`
 <table style="width: 100%; border-collapse: collapse;">